 What is Open House London?

-The festival celebrates the extraordinary diversity of architecture and design influences, along with a huge swathe of narratives that emerge from every corner of London’s ever changing cityscape.
-Drawing in more than ¼ million visitors, every London borough is now involved, as it has become the biggest festival of its kind in the world.
+The festival celebrates the extraordinary diversity of architecture and design influences, along with a huge swathe of narratives that emerge from every corner of London’s ever-changing cityscape.
+Drawing in more than ¼ million visitors a year, every London borough is now involved, and it has become the biggest festival of its kind in the world.

 It’s not just about iconic masterpieces, although these are covered.
 Instead every taste and preference is considered.
 Bringing rare opportunities for you to look around hidden interior spaces, access roof terraces and viewing levels to gaze over dramatic vistas, walk around neighbourhoods to find surprising histories or innovative solutions to engineering and other spatial challenges.